siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 ### Export data to CSV

-In fact, NebulaGraph Exchange itself supports directly importing many data sources (Postgres, Clickhouse, MySQL, Hive, etc.) into NebulaGraph, but in this example, the amount of data we process is very small for NebulaGraph, so we just go with the most lightweight one: Nebula-Importer.
+NebulaGraph Exchange itself supports directly importing many data sources (Postgres, Clickhouse, MySQL, Hive, etc.) into NebulaGraph, but in this example, the amount of data we process is very small for NebulaGraph, so we just go with the most lightweight one: Nebula-Importer.
 Nebula-Importer can only CSV files, so we are doing so.

 First, we enter the Postgres console and execute the `COPY` command